 Faith is an eloquent and insightful consideration of what it means to be steadfast and faithful to oneself, one’s beliefs, one’s church.
 It is a heartbreaking and poignant story about a man who has never been fully known or understood by anyone — not even those who love him the most — until their faith in him and his inherent goodness is put to the ultimate test.
 Faith examines the power of a single allegation, whether well-founded or not, to change not just one life, but the lives of many, and will leave readers pondering what things they choose to have faith in long after they have finished reading the story of Father Art Breen and his family.
-This was my first experience reading Haigh’s work, but it definitely will not be my last.
-She is a first-class storyteller with an intelligent, probing, and thought-provoking writing style.
-I highly recommend Faith.
+Haigh is a first-class storyteller with an intelligent, probing, and thought-provoking writing style.

 Disclosure of Material Connection: I received one copy of Faith free of charge from the author in conjunction with the TLC Book Tours review and virtual book tour program.
 I was not required to write a positive review in exchange for receipt of the book; rather, the opinions expressed in this review are my own.
 This disclosure complies with 16 Code of Federal Regulations, Part 255, “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”